owanturist/react-hook-window/README.md

 }
 ```

-This is the most basic usage example.
+That is the most basic usage example.
 See API documentation and Examples for more insights.

 ---